 Yet, while William is knowledgeable about the contents and particularities of wildlife treaties, he recognises their minimal impact in daily political practices.

 Research in the field of conservation and restoration shows that programs need coordinated cooperation to be effective (Hames et al. 2014) and that narratives are crucial in determining whether stakeholder networks in environmental management cooperate or not (Ingram et al. 2014, 2019), yet the stories held by representatives of the three main groups of management stakeholders I interviewed lead them to mistrust each other.
 NGOs blame parliamentarians for not caring about wildlife, and civil servants accuse NGOs of being too emotionally involved and parliamentarians for being too driven by economics (Goyes, 2023).
 Parliamentarians think NGOs and civil servants fail to see the entire picture.
 Conservation and restoration scholars have also demonstrated that the success of conservation and restoration programs lies in proper top-down management in addition to bottom-up initiatives (McDonald 2003).
 Yet, NGOs, civil servants, and parliamentarians like Amelia do not include international environmental conventions in their repertoire of stories.
-The highest order of instruction for wildlife management remains unused because international conventions fail to penetrate the repertoire of stories of those in charge of applying them.
+A result may be that the highest order of instruction for wildlife management remains unused because international conventions seemingly fail to penetrate the repertoire of stories of those in charge of applying them.

 Conclusion